gryphonshafer/Quizzing-Rule-Book/content/quiz_process.md

 ### 2-Team 20-Question Quiz
 - There will be 20 questions in a quiz.
 - All questions have a value of 20 points when two teams are eligible.
-- If a question is missed, a bonus question will be read for the corresponding chair on the other team.
-- The bonus question will be the next numbered question, except for questions 16 and following.
+- If questions 1-15 are erred, the next question will be a bonus question.
+- If questions 16-20 are erred, 16A-20A will be a bonus question.
 - All bonus questions throughout the whole quiz are 10 points.
-- Both teams must be eligible to jump on questions 17 to 20.

 ## Platform Protocol